Rotational hypersurfaces family satisfying $\mathbb{L}_{n-3}\mathcal{G}=\mathcal{A}\mathcal{G}$ in ${\mathbb{E}}^{n}$: Gauss map and operator in

-\textbf{Case (b).} We assume that $J$ is empty.
-Then profile curve $\gamma $ is a straight line.
-Therefore $\mathbf{M}$ is an open part of a hyperplane, a right circular hypercone, or a circular hypercylinder.
-The converse is clear from $\left( \ref{L_(n-3) G}\right) .$
+$(b).$ Assume that $J$ is empty.
+Then, the profile curve $\gamma $ is a straight line.
+Therefore, $\mathfrak{x}$ is an open part of a hyperplane, a right circular hypercone, or a circular hypercylinder.
+The converse is clear from $\left( \ref{L_(n-3) G}\right).$ \end{proof}